okechukwu0127/okechukwu0127/README.md

 # Hey Buddy 👋🏾

-I'm a Senior Software Engineer from Nigeria 🇳🇬 with a decade of experience.
+I'm a Senior Software Engineer from Nigeria 🇳🇬 basked in the UK, with a decade of experience.
 I have a strong passion for building scalable applications using Web, Mobile, API, Blockchain, Cloud Services technologies.
 A high graphical-frontend design expert, with the ability to support business systems to a professional level.

 My career ambition has always been to firstly take technology to its limits, and secondly to work with people who are the best in their respective fields.